Walsall: Literature

 Though the novelist and essayist Jerome K. Jerome was born in the town, he never wrote about it.
 Some writers have, including the Walsall born John Petty (1919–1973) who set a number of his books in Walsall, most famously Five Fags a Day (1956).
 More recently the comic novelist Paul McDonald has used Walsall as a location for Surviving Sting (2001) and Kiss Me Softly, Amy Turtle (2004).

-TV and radio

-Big Centre TV, the local television channel covering Birmingham and the Black Country, was for a short time based in Walsall town centre.
-Big Centre TV ceased broadcasting at midnight on Friday 4 November 2016 and reopened and relaunched as Made in Birmingham at 6 pm on Tuesday 8 November 2016.
-On 19 August 2018, Made in Birmingham rebranded its social media pages as Birmingham TV and changed its website address.